Abel E. Leavenworth

 Abel E. Leavenworth (September 3, 1828 - June 3, 1901) was an American educator and soldier.

-Life and career
+Childhood and early career

 Abel Edgar Leavenworth was born 3 September 1828 in Charlotte, Vermont, son of Abel and Anna (Hickok) Leavenworth.
-He obtained his early education at the district schools of Madrid, New York and Charlotte and continued his studies at Hinesburgh Academy.
-Afterwards, he entered the University of Vermont, from which he graduated in 1856.
-He began his career as a teacher in 1846, taught district schools and eventually became the principal of the Bolivar Academy, Bolivar, Missouri, and the academies of Hinesburgh, Brattleboro, and New Haven.
-In 1870 he secured the incorporation and endowment of Beeman Academy at New Haven, the position of principal of which, he resigned in 1874 to become principal of the State Normal School at Randolph.
+He obtained his early education at the district schools of Charlotte and Madrid, New York, and continued his studies at Hinesburgh Academy.
+He entered the University of Vermont, from which he graduated in 1856.
+He was one of the founders of the Delta Psi fraternity at the university.

+He began his career as a teacher in 1846, taught district schools and eventually became the principal of the Bolivar Academy, Bolivar, Missouri, and the academies of Hinesburgh and Brattleboro.